Before we look at how to write a speech, let me explain the background to one of the greatest speeches ever written.

 While the challenges faced by corporate communications departments may not be so dramatic these days, the need to convey a coherent message in eloquent form remains important.

-Speechwriting is a distinct discipline that requires a particular suite of talents and experience.
+When you write a speech, you’re applying a distinct discipline that requires a particular suite of talents and experience.

-Writing a speech requires a different set of skills than preparing a press release.
+Speechwriting requires a different set of skills than preparing a press release.

 A quality speech should be almost poetic, imbued with a rhythmic quality that enlivens and inspires.